zznatzz/aleo/README.md

 1. My node is unable to compile.
-Ensure your machine has Rust v1.66+ installed.
+Ensure your machine has Rust v1.76+ installed.
 Instructions to install Rust can be found here.
 If large errors appear during compilation, try running cargo clean.
 Ensure snarkOS is started using ./run-client.sh or ./run-prover.sh.
 2. My node is unable to connect to peers on the network.
 Ensure ports 4130/tcp and 3030/tcp are open on your router and OS firewall.
-Ensure snarkOS is started using ./run-client.sh or ./run-prover.sh.
+Ensure snarkOS is started using ./run-client.sh network 1 or ./run-prover.sh network 1
+snarkos start --nodisplay --network 1 --prover --private-key=paste_savedpvtkey_here

-3. I can't generate a new address
+4. I can't generate a new address
 Before running the command above (snarkos account new) try source ~/.bashrc Also double-check the spelling of snarkos.
 Note the directory is /snarkOS, and the command is snarkos
-4. How do I use the CLI to sign and verify a message?
+5. How do I use the CLI to sign and verify a message?
 Generate an account with snarkos account new if you haven't already Sign a message with your private key using snarkos account sign --raw -m "Message" --private-key-file=<PRIVATE_KEY_FILE>
 Verify your signature with snarkos account verify --raw -m "Message" -s sign1SignatureHere -a aleo1YourAccountAddress Note, using the --raw flag with the command will sign plaintext messages as bytes rather than Aleo values such as 1u8 or 100field.

-5. Command Line Interface
+6. Command Line Interface
 To run a node with custom settings, refer to the options and flags available in the snarkOS CLI.

 # The full list of CLI flags and options can be viewed with snarkos --help: